rodrigoarantes/iagenda/README.md

 ## Messing around with Sailsjs

-### Pre-requirements:
+### Pre-requisites:
 - It needs to be mobile-first.
 (It will be tested on iphone6)
-- Pay attention to production distribution.
-It will be evaluated.
+- Pay attention to production distribution because it will be evaluated.
 - There are no specific requirements for the technology used on the front-end.
 - It's required that you use either Java or .Net for the backend.
 - APIs must be RESTful.
-- For Java devs.
-The application would have a small amount of users initially, and the most concerning part would be maintanability, and fast prototyping.
+- For Java devs: The application would have a small number of users initially.
+Emphasis will be placed on maintainability and fast prototyping.

 ### Application Requirements by Module: